Consistency Wins the Race

 There’s wisdom for today in this age-old Aesop fable, and today’s lesson is about the power of being consistent when it comes to reaching your goals.

-Whether you have committed to eating healthy, to exercising regularly, or to achieving an aggressive sales target, being consistent will play a crucial role in achieving your goals.
+Whether you have committed to eating healthy, exercising regularly, or achieving an aggressive sales target, being consistent will play a crucial role in achieving your goals.

 Why Strive to Be Consistent?

-To illustrate the value of consistently, consider this amazing fact:
+To illustrate the value of consistency, consider this amazing fact:

 • A single penny doubled every day for 31 days results in a whopping $10,737,418.24.